tohenkes/So3krates-torch/README.md

 > [!IMPORTANT]
 > The code is work in progress!
 There may be breaking changes!

 Lightweight implementation of the So3krates model in pytorch.
-This package is mostly intended for [aims-PAX](https://github.com/tohenkes/aims-PAX) but is still a function implementation of [So3krates](https://github.com/thorben-frank/mlff) and [SO3LR](https://github.com/general-molecular-simulations/so3lr) in pytorch.
+This package is mostly intended for [aims-PAX](https://github.com/tohenkes/aims-PAX) but is a functional implementation of [So3krates](https://github.com/thorben-frank/mlff) and [SO3LR](https://github.com/general-molecular-simulations/so3lr) in pytorch.
 For now it uses (modified) source code of the [MACE](https://github.com/ACEsuit/mace) package and follows its style, so many functions are actually compatible.

 #### Installation